kkhuge/ICML2025/README.md

 4. Running the `generate_linear_regression_iid.py` to obtain IID mini-CIFAR-10 data while running `generate_linear_regression_niid.py` to obtain non-IID mini-CIFAR-10 data.

 ## Note
+In our experiment, all 10 client participated in each aggregation process.

 If the next experiments using the SGD, you should set

 ```